About

 Nayeli_Lavanderos_shamanic_artist

 I'm Nayeli Lavanderos, a Mexican artist based in Portugal.
-I draw animals in black ink on paper — slowly, by hand, through a process rooted in observation, stillness, and intuition.
+I draw Power Animals in black ink on paper — slowly, by hand, through a practice rooted in observation, stillness, and intuition.

 My work is shaped by growing up in Mexico — by its animals, its patterns, its way of seeing the natural world as alive and interconnected.
-I don't think of my drawings as illustrations of specific traditions, but as something that emerged from being raised in a place where meaning and beauty were woven through everyday life.
+At the heart of the practice is the nahual: a concept from Mexican cosmology in which every person walks through life with an animal counterpart, a figure of inner symbolism and archetypal presence.

 My path to this practice has been winding.
 I studied Graphic Design in Mexico City, then moved to Brooklyn for a master's in Motion Media Design.
 I spent years in New York's fast-paced design world, sharpening my visual storytelling, before moving to Portugal.
-Life here — ocean, light, space — invited a slower way of working.
-My practice shifted toward close observation, quieter marks, and more time with each piece.
+Along the way, I trained as a shamanic practitioner — an experience that deepened my connection to Power Animals and shaped the way I understand them in my work.
+Life in Portugal — ocean, light, space — invited a slower way of working, and my practice shifted toward close observation, quieter marks, and more time with each piece.

-What keeps me returning to the studio is something quieter than ambition — a curiosity about what animals hold, and what it means to draw them with love.
-Each piece is an attempt to meet that mystery with attention, and to make something that invites the viewer to slow down and observe.
+What keeps me returning to the studio is something quieter than ambition — a curiosity about what these animals carry, and what it means to draw them with care.
+Each piece is an attempt to meet that mystery with attention, and to make something that invites the viewer to slow down and look.

 Selected Exhibitions